gerald1248/bottomless-datacentre-slides/deck/slides.combined.md.txt

 ```

 <aside class="notes" data-markdown>
 The cloud is inspired marketing.
-Cognitive dissonance doesn't begin to cover it: each of these positive associations can be shown to be wholly inapplicable to the real-world datacentres that collectively make up the cloud.
+Every one of these associations is wholly unsuited to the real-world datacentres that collectively make up the cloud.
 </aside>

 # GROUNDED {bg=#000 .light-on-dark}